5 Oils for Hair Growth — Backed by Science

 Have you ever wondered how some of the most effective hair loss treatments came to be?

 Minoxidil was initially discovered as a pharmaceutical drug for heart patients as it caused vasodilation and increased blood flow.
-It was later found to be useful as a topical drug for hair growth — so it was more or less accidental.
+It was later found to be useful as a topical drug for hair growth — whilst the pharmacutical industry often says they don’t know how its working for hair loss — its obvious that it inreases the size of the blood vessels in the scalp, unblocking and allowing growth — however it stops working after some time, and then causes hair loss again.

-Therefore using this logic we can understand how treatments, natural or pharmaceutical, work their magic.
+Therefore using this logic we can understand how treatments, natural or pharmaceutical, work — which is by increasing circulation, and allowing nutrient delivery as well as reducing inflammation due to increased circulation.
 One of the most popular methods of increasing blood circulation naturally in the scalp is scalp massage with the help of an oil with anti-inflammatory and blood circulating properties.

 Scalp massage is an entire topic on its own however, it is suffice to say people have been employing this method to keep hair thick and strong for millennia.
 Only recently did we actually see this tested (in vitro) and results supported what scalp massage claims to do — increase hair thickness and the growth phase of hair growth (anagen).
 The older generations in cultures where scalp massage is a traditional practise, particularly further East, do it daily for 10 to 15 minutes and often starting from their late teens.